-I dedicate this work to my family, for all their patients, support and unconditional love; to Richard Seabi for his support, love and understanding in the whole process and to God
+I dedicate this work to my family, for all their patients, support and unconditional love; to Richard Seabi for his support, love and understanding in the whole process and to God for his always answered wishes and prayers.

 Acknowledgements

 This thesis has had mentorship from numerous outstanding individuals both from within the university and outside of it.
 It is to these individuals, including Tshwane University of Technology in Pretoria that my heartfelt gratitude and thanks go out to, for without their help, this thesis would not have been complete.